 The kids found plenty of crabs and a large starfish at the beach on the doorstep, and the coastal walk to Benodet’s promenade is lovely.
 A fellow camper recommended we try the creperie on the promenade: when we went the queue extended out of the shop and down the road, and the crepes were to die for!

-Then last year we stayed at Le Ranolien campsite on Brittany’s north coast, cutting 10 minutes off our drive from Roscoff.
+Then last year we stayed at a parc on Brittany’s north coast, cutting 10 minutes off our drive from Roscoff.
 It’s between the bustling town of Perros-Guirec and Ploumanac’h, which in 2015 was awarded the title of France’s Prettiest Village.

-Le Ranolien could not be better placed to explore the Pink Granite Coast, which is as surreal as it is beautiful and rugged.
+We could not have been better placed to explore the Pink Granite Coast, which is as surreal as it is beautiful and rugged.
 Miles of colourful, misshapen boulders, up to 20m in height, balance on top of each other at seemingly impossible angles.

 The countless beaches in this area are simply stunning, with islets to wade across to at low tide and plenty of granite features to explore.
-My daughter got her first taste of wild swimming at the wave-free, surprisingly warm beaches in Tregestel, just 10 minutes’ drive from La Ranolien.
+My daughter got her first taste of wild swimming at the wave-free, surprisingly warm beaches in Tregestel, just 10 minutes’ drive away.

 For all three holidays we travelled with Brittany Ferries, driving the three hours from our home in Worcestershire to the port at Plymouth.
 The ferry takes about eight hours to reach Roscoff and while this might be longer than taking a flight it has its plus points.
 An overnight ferry effectively slashes the crossing time, while kids love the entertainment provided on the daytime sailings.
 Plus, it works out cheaper than flying, and you get to discover picturesque Roscoff, the home of the Onion Johnnies, too.